yxie054/template-lab-02-unit-integration-testing/README.md

 Because C++ is a compiled language, it is fairly difficult to create unit tests for individual classes and functions because they need a main to perform the test running.
 Rather than try and invent our own testing paradigms/frameworks, we are going to use the fairly standard [Google Unit Test Framework](https://github.com/google/googletest) (gtest) for C++.
 While it's tempting to think we are using this because Google told us we needed more testing in the curriculum, it is actually because the author ([@brrcrites](https://github.com/brrcrites)) uses it in his research, and it has become the de-facto standard teseting framework for C++ code.

 Since we are going to write unit tests for this program, we first want to break the project up into different modules so its easier to test.
+Note that for this small example we will only be creating a single function as our module for testing, but the principles are the same if you have a single module or hundreds.
 Lets modify our c-echo.cpp file, and rename it to c-echo.h.
 If we rename and then modify c-echo.cpp without telling git that we are going to rename it, then its going to think we removed one file and created an entirely new one.
 This can make the commits very hard to read (and review very difficult), so we should rename the file using git itself:

 ```
 $ git mv c-echo.cpp c-echo.h